llobato/docs/docs/other/install-gwms-frontend.md

 Configure the script for the %RED%pilot proxy%ENDCOLOR%:

-1. Download the [attached script](../other/make-proxy.sh) (the latest one is [Here on Github](https://raw.github.com/DHTC-Tools/OSG-Connect/master/gwms-frontend/make-proxy.sh)) and save it as `/var/lib/gwms-frontend/make-pilot-proxy.sh`, make sure that it is executable.
+1. Download the same script than the Frontend point one.
+Save it as `/var/lib/gwms-frontend/make-pilot-proxy.sh`, make sure that it is executable.

 2. Edit the VARIABLES section to look something like (replace your email, host name and the paths that are different in your setup - the comments in the script will help):